Beegangw/BAM-Analyzer-/README.md

 To use this tool, follow these steps:

 1. Open Command Prompt as an administrator.
-2. Enter the path to BAM_Inspector:
+2. Enter the path to BAM_Inspector (No longer need to download Rawcopy.exe manually, the program will do it for you):
    ```sh
    C:\users\beegangw\downloads\BAM_Inspector